r1ccardd/ClrVer/README.md

-We are proud to announce our cleaner! made by nvi#2918.
+We are proud to announce our cleaner and performance booster! made by luocooo.
 Anyway, enjoy!